 Sweet Home Chicago: The Dogs Return to Impact Field

-A Chicago Dogs game last summer Being one of the younger teams in the American Association of Independent Professional Baseball (AAIPB), the Chicago Dogs are ready to take the field and get back to baseball at Impact Field.
-Though the team was originally slated to be based at the Milwaukee hub for the season, Illinois's… Continue reading Sweet Home Chicago: The Dogs Return to Impact Field
+Being one of the younger teams in the American Association of Independent Professional Baseball (AAIPB), the Chicago Dogs are ready to take the field and get back to baseball at Impact Field.
+Though the team was originally slated to be based at the Milwaukee hub for the season, Illinois’s Phase 4 opening allows the team to play their home games in Chicago, following local and … Continue reading Sweet Home Chicago: The Dogs Return to Impact Field

 Baseball is for Everyone

 Fans are always proud to show their support of their favorite teams.
 Baseball clubs across the country, from majors to minors, have begun to host Pride Day (or night) games, as a way to celebrate their fans in the LGBT+ community.
 Last year, the Cubs hosted their first pride game.
-Staff were wearing "LOVE" pins… Continue reading Baseball is for Everyone
+Staff were wearing “LOVE” pins and handing out matching stickers to fans.
+Many went above … Continue reading Baseball is for Everyone

 The American Association Says “Play Ball!”

-The American Association of Independent Professional Baseball logo (from AAIPB website) On Friday, June 12, the American Association of Independent Baseball (AAIPB) put out a press release announcing their plan of action to begin the 2020 season.
-On Monday, June 15, the league released the season schedule, as well as a more thorough description of… Continue reading The American Association Says “Play Ball!”
+On Friday, June 12, the American Association of Independent Baseball (AAIPB) put out a press release announcing their plan of action to begin the 2020 season.
+On Monday, June 15, the league released the season schedule, as well as a more thorough description of their plan.
+The league will begin a six team, 60 game season with fans in attendance starting Friday, July 3.
+The … Continue reading The American Association Says “Play Ball!”

 Behind the Dream: Justin Friedman